Service · M365 InstantOn

 • Microsoft Roadmap Watch: a heads-up before Microsoft changes land

-• A direct Admin Q&A Channel for your IT lead, one-business-day response standard
+• A direct Admin Q&A Channel for your IT lead, one-business-day response standard (consultation, not an end-user help desk)

 • The Portability Promise, in force every day of the engagement